tiby312/broccoli-project/report/src/ch1-broccoli-vs-other.md

 {{#include raw/colfind_bench_default.svg}}

 Here we have also plotted the parallel versions that uses the  `rayon` work-stealing crate under the hood.
 This is benched on my quad-core laptop.
 It is interesting to note that the real world bench times follow the same trend as the theoretical number of comparisons.
-Again, we can see that brococli wins.
+Again, we can see that broccoli wins.
 Parallel broccoli beats parallel kdtree, and ditto for sequential versions.
 Lets make sure things don't change when elements are more clumped up.

 {{#include raw/colfind_bench_dense.svg}}